-Your wilderness and bear-viewing guides are trained, experienced and qualified in wilderness first aid, working around bears, off-road driving, radio communications and other core backcountry skills.
+Your bear-viewing guides are trained, experienced and qualified in wilderness first aid, working around bears, off-road driving, radio communications and other core backcountry skills.

 Kim is our main cook.
-We also have three regular housekeepers – Mel, Cheryl and Rachel – the unsung heroes of the lodge who make sure that the cabins are always clean and sparkling.
+We also have two regular housekeepers – Mel and Cheryl – the unsung heroes of the lodge who make sure that the cabins are always clean and sparkling.

-Julius is one of BC’s most experienced bear guides with a decade and a half in the field, much of it around grizzly bears.
+Julius is one of British Columbia’s most experienced bear guides with a decade and a half in the field, much of it around grizzly bears.

 Julius is a certified rafting guide, a Swiftwater Rescue Technician, a Level 3 animal tracker, a Level 3 bear-viewing guide and guide instructor and has trained in driving ATVs, UTVs, and off-road vehicles.

 He is also an active advocate for bear conservation, an occasional newspaper columnist, public speaker and visiting professor at various universities.
 He pilots his own Piper Super Cub.